shoelace-style/shoelace/docs/components/select.md

 ### Sizes

 Use the `size` attribute to change a select's size.
+Note that size does not apply to listbox options.

 ```html preview
 <sl-select placeholder="Small" size="small">